The Home Buying Process

 Any changes to the purchase agreement or contract are called addendums, and they must be signed by all parties.
 This includes who will pay which costs, what repairs still need to be addressed, and any changes to the final closing date.
 All addendums must be given to the lender as soon as possible because these addendums complete the purchase agreement.

-You’ll schedule a walkthrough of your home before you sign the final paperwork so that you can ensure the home is in the condition you expect.
+You’ll also schedule a walkthrough of your home before you sign the final paperwork so that you can ensure the home is in the condition you expect.
 This might include confirming whether requested repair work has been completed satisfactorily or that the seller hasn’t made any unexpected modifications to the home.

 “Closing your loan” means signing the final paperwork.
 Home loans are usually closed at the title company.
 A title company ensures legitimate ownership of a property, ensuring that there are no issues with the title to your home – like unpaid mortgages or taxes, liens, etc. The title company also issues title insurance, which is required and protects you and your lender in case there are any future legal claims on your home.